mlcommons/training/language_model/tensorflow/bert/README.md

 The generated tfrecord has 500 parts, totalling to ~365GB.

+# Stopping criteria
+The training should occur over a minimum of 9,600,000 samples (e.g., 150k steps x 64 global batch size).
+A valid submission will evaluate a masked lm accuracy >= 0.678.
+The requirement for both minimum step count and accuracy is due to the inherent fluctuations in accuracy wrt pretraining steps, which has a standard deviation of step count measured at ~10% to meet the targer mlm_accuracy of 0.678 on a sample of 10 training runs.
+Based on this data, it is expected that ~95% of runs will be >= 0.678 mlm_accuracy after training 9.6M samples using the reference code and data.

 # Running the model

 To run this model, use the following command.